-If you've ever given your cat some catnip, you may have noticed a similar rolling behavior in cats.
-The perennial herb, known as catnip, usually incites a strong reaction in cats.
-There's an active compound called nepetalactone which is a potent scent that triggers a cat's sexual desires.
+If you've ever given your cat some catnip, you may have noticed similar rolling behavior.
+The catnip herb usually incites a strong reaction in cats.
+Its active compound nepetalactone is a potent scent that triggers a cat's sexual desires.
 This is what makes them enjoy rolling around on the ground after inhalation.

-You'll also find that many female cats roll when they're in heat or after mating.
-Becoming more physical and rubbing against things, like the floor, is common in mating.
-In fact, rolling around frantically after mating is common for female cats, and likely related to hormones and ovulation.
+You'll also find that many female cats roll around and rub against things when they're in heat or after mating.
+It is likely related to hormones and ovulation.
 Any frenzied motions may also mean your cat is trying to remove the scent of a male cat before possibly moving on to another male cat.

 Not Submissive Like Dogs